-Let us explain the jargon related to savings accounts
+Let us explain the savings jargon

 Annual Equivalent Rate (AER) is designed to make savings accounts easier to compare and assumes you keep your funds in a savings account for a year.
 It shows you what the earnings would be on your account if the interest earned were reinvested in the account each year.